 Conventions and public events describe any in-person public play that does not happen in a game store.
 This can include actual gaming conventions, as well as a one-off public gathering or game days.
 The public must be able to participate in an event for it to meet the standards of qualifying as convention play (it can’t be a private or invite-only game).
 It’s best for a convention to partner with a game store, since the store can sponsor the show and provide kit materials to enhance the experience.
 Conventions can contact Game Support to request access to D&D Expeditions adventures on their own.

 Private play includes home play and online play.
-Adventures themed around the current D&D storyline are considered official for D&D Adventurers League, so if you’re playing at home, you can still participate by picking up these adventures (for the first storyline, Hoard of the Dragon Queen and the Rise of Tiamat are available).
+Adventures themed around the current D&D storyline are considered official for D&D Adventurers League, so if you’re playing at home, you can still participate by picking up these adventures (for this storyline, Priinces of the Apocalypse is available).
 You can bring their characters to a store or convention later on to participate in D&D Expeditions adventures.

 If you’re a DM, the D&D Adventurers League is a great way to run D&D games without having to spend time creating your own campaign world or adventures for it.
 As a DM, not only are you a guide to weaving a fantastic shared story, you also act as an official for the table you’re running, providing your players with their characters’ experience points and rewards at the end of each session.
 Our adventures provide guidance on how to DM for the D&D Adventurers League.